When Is Filing for Bankruptcy a Good Option?

 Although individuals in debt can file for bankruptcy without the help of a legal professional, it is a good idea to consider how a Portland bankruptcy lawyer can help you.
 Filing for bankruptcy should not be seen as embarrassing or shameful.
 Rather, by filing for bankruptcy, consumers are taking action to discharge debt in the most feasible, responsible, and safe way possible.

 Filing for bankruptcy is not a decision to be taken lightly.
-A full and thorough evaluation of personal finances is a good first step before filing for Chapter 7 or Chapter 13 bankruptcy, an act that can be irreversible, and will become a public record.
+A full and thorough evaluation of personal finances is a good first step before filing for Chapter 7 or Chapter 13 bankruptcy, an act which can be irreversible, and will become a public record.
 Personal financial considerations that should be discussed with a bankruptcy lawyer before filing include, but are not limited to, the following: